House & Apartment

 Project-based subsidies and public housing

-If you have a project-based subsidy or live in public housing, report the change in income to the property manager.
+If you have a project-based subsidy or live in public housing, report the change in income or household composition to the property manager.
 The property manager will decide your new rent.
 They will give you a lease amendment.
 The lease amendment will include

 - the new rent;